-- If the frosting is too thick, add in additional cream (1 teaspoon at a time).
+- If the frosting is too thick, add in additional cream (1 Tbsp at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).

-- Stack and frost cake layers on a greaseproof cake board, using a dab of frosting to help stick the first cake layer to the board.
+- Stack and frost cake layers on a greaseproof cake board using a dab of frosting to help stick the first cake layer to the board.

-- Smooth using a bench scraper, then chill the cake in the fridge (20 minutes) or freezer (10 minutes) until the frosting is firm to the touch.
+- Use a large offset spatula and/or bench scraper to cover the cake in a thin layer of frosting to trap in any crumbs, then chill it in the fridge (30 minutes) or freezer (10 minutes) until the frosting is firm to the touch.

 - Pipe vertical lines of orange frosting on the sides of the cake to look like carrots.

-Make your cake layers in advance and freeze them: It breaks the process up and make it more approachable.
+You can make these cake layers in advance and freeze them.
+It breaks the process up and makes it more approachable.

-Make your frosting ahead of time too, or save any leftover frosting!
-It can be stored in an airtight container in the fridge for up to a month, or in the freezer for up to 3 months.
-Be sure to give it a good stir once it thaws to get the consistency nice and smooth again.
+This frosting can also be stored in the freezer for up to a month.
+Just be sure to give it a good stir once it thaws to make it nice and smooth again.